What is Cervical Dysplasia?

 If your pap smear, also known as pap test, comes back as abnormal, the most likely cause is cervical dysplasia.
-Dysplasia is a condition of abnormal cellular growth on the cervix, which is the canal between the vagina and uterus.
-Dysplasia often results from HPV (human papillomavirus), a very common sexually transmitted virus.
+Cervical dysplasia is a condition of abnormal cellular growth on the cervix, which is the canal between the vagina and uterus.
+Cervical dysplasia often results from HPV (human papillomavirus), a very common sexually transmitted virus.
 An HPV test looks for types of HPV that have been linked to cervical cancer.
 An HPV test can be done on the same cells used for the initial Pap test, called reflex HPV testing.

 What Does an Abnormal Pap Smear Mean?

 Abnormal Pap test results do not mean you are at risk for cervical cancer.
 Cervical dysplasia is usually asymptomatic, it’s important to diagnose and treat the condition to reduce the risk of cervical cancer.
-Dysplasia can range from mild to severe cases, and treatments vary depending on the case.
+Cervical dysplasia can range from mild to severe, and treatments vary depending on the case.

 What Causes Cervical Dysplasia?

 Dysplasia is usually caused by the human papillomavirus (HPV).
 HPV is a common sexually transmitted virus that can be passed from person to person during vaginal, anal, and oral sex.
 Both women and men can be infected with HPV.

 Because HPV is typically asymptomatic, many people may be infected with the virus without realizing it.
 In fact, most sexually active people will get it at least once in their lives, but won’t know because their immune systems clear it before it becomes a problem.
-However, in cases where it cannot, the virus will cause dysplasia in the cervix.
+However, in cases where it cannot, the virus will cause mild to severe dysplasia in the cervix.
 People with weakened immune systems are most at risk.

 There are over 100 strains of HPV, but the two most dangerous types are HPV 16 and 18.
 Both are strongly linked to cervical cancer in women.